yushasama/koishiteru/public/comp/writeups_md/binary_search.md

 …then odds are high it’s a binary search over the answer.

-These problems are about **finding boundaries** — the smallest or largest value that satisfies a feasibility condition.
+These problems are about **finding boundaries**, the smallest or largest value that satisfies a feasibility condition.

 ---